Annie Farrell, James Madison University

 Going on their third year, Amazon Prime is hosting a deal day for their users and have great deals for students on a budget.

 Going to school in the summer after you’ve been stressing for the last sixteen weeks sucks, but maymesters can be worth it in the long run.

 Despite your feelings on the subject, it’s hard to deny that gluten free is good for your body.

-From practical considerations like electrical outlets, to cultural differences regarding hygiene, your trip will be a lot more fun if you know what you’re getting into.
+Your trip will be a lot more fun if you know what you’re getting into.

 Picking comfort over style is always the right way to go for shoes, especially in college.

 Unlike in high school, slacking off in your last year of college can really tank your post-grad plans.